-You will probably be completely disgusted if you find a tick on your dog.
+You will probably be rather disgusted if you find a tick on your dog.
 You might even fear for your dog's safety.
 What should you do?
-How dangerous is it?
 How can you remove a tick safely?
 Don't worry!
-Here's how to remove a tick and prevent more ticks in the future.
+Learn how to remove a tick and prevent more ticks in the future.

 Ticks are parasitic arthropods that feed on the blood of their hosts.
 They can carry a variety of diseases that can affect dogs and humans alike.
 The best way to keep you and your dog safe is to prevent ticks from attaching to your dog in the first place.
 It is also important to look for ticks on your dog and safely remove them.
 This is essential if you live in a region known for ticks.
 Wooded areas are favorite spots for ticks, but they can live anywhere.